dbreese/fitfamconnect/BILLING-DAILY.md

 # Bugs
 Ignore this section, using it to track some in-progress issues.
+- Does not set Gym.lastBillingRunDate
+    - Does not update UI
+- Commit() not really working well.
+Looks like it is also not charging some things.
 - What if they spoof the billing commit data and submit it?
 We should re-calculate the charges to ensure it matches?
 Or use a signature?

 # Billing Run